danyl-infosec/SOC-Labs/README.md

 # Hello, I'm Danyl
 <a href="https://www.linkedin.com/in/danyl-morris-6682962b1/"><img src="https://img.shields.io/badge/-LinkedIn-002b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a second-year student at the University of Technology, Jamaica persuing a degree in Computer Networking and Security, with a major in cybersecurity.
+I am a second-year student at the University of Technology, Jamaica, pursuing a degree in Computer Networking and Security, with a major in cybersecurity.

 ## Objective
 I am passionate about cybersecurity and eager to begin my professional journey.
 I aim to join a Security Operations Centre (SOC) as a Tier 1 Analyst Intern, where I can apply my knowledge, gain hands-on experience, and contribute to strengthening organizational security.